 My Creative Path in the fashion industry

-Hi, I’m Ezmé Anderson the creator of 1stclasspatterns.com, I was always passionate about various creative crafts and fascinated about architecture and the fashion world.
-I grew up inspired by both my parents who were in the creative industry, my mum was a seamstress and my dad was a cobbler both from a young age.
-They told me in order to succeed you have to be prepared to work hard, demonstrate the craft and your willingness to focus and learn as you grow.
+Hi, I’m Ezmé, I was always passionate about various creative crafts and fascinated by architecture and the fashion world.
+I grew up inspired by both my parents who were in the creative industry, mum was a seamstress and dad was a cobbler both from a very young age.
+They told me in order to succeed you have to be prepared to work very hard, demonstrate the craft and your willingness to focus and learn as you grow.

-Internship or work experience with a designer or fashion house was not available at the time I attended London College of Fashion college in the early 80’s, neither was the internet, I also learnt a lot from my fashion college tutors (my embroidery and pattern cutting), my art and needlework teachers (at secondary school) and where-ever else inspiration came from because I was always curious, I had to juggle everything so I could learn as much as possible, I was in my own little world.
+Internship or work experience with a designer or fashion house was not available at the time I attended London College of Fashion college in the early 80’s, neither was the internet, I also learnt a lot from my embroidery and pattern cutting tutors, my art, needlework and photography teachers at secondary school, my local library which I practically live in and where-ever else inspiration came from because I was always curious.
+I had to juggle everything so I could learn as much as possible, I was in my own little world.

-After graduating from London College of fashion in 1985 after studying two courses, the first one was a two-year course in textiles machine embroidery followed by a two-year fashion design course.
-I was offered my first job in the fashion industry as a junior assistant working as an embroidery, fashion designer, pattern maker and machinist in couture, as part of a small team of three, you could say this was a dream job doing all the crafts I am still passionate about.
+After graduating from two courses at London College of fashion in 1985, the first one was textile machine embroidery followed by a fashion design course.
+I was offered my first job in the fashion industry as Lindka Cierach’s junior assistant working as an embroidery, fashion designer, pattern maker and machinist in couture as part of a team of three.
+You could say this was a dream job doing all the crafts I am still passionate about today.
+Producing one-off couture commissions, made-to-measure clothes using luxurious, exquisite fabrics, tambour beadwork, and embroidery.
+Although I had my heart set on becoming a knitwear designer I had a change of heart when I went for my job interview and trial.
+I absolutely loved working in couture with the most beautiful fabrics which reminded me so much of my mum, I met so many wonderful people and learnt so much about the industry.

-After six months into my new role as a junior design assistant, Lindka was commissioned to create two identical bridal gowns, this one was going to be a little different from all the previous wedding dresses we made in the studio.
+After six months into my new role as a junior design assistant, Lindka received a phone call about a very special wedding dress, you may be familiar with this one below.
+She was commissioned to create two identical bridal gowns, this one was going to be a little different from all the previous wedding dresses we made in the studio.

 MEET THE TEAM